-Sometimes your medical practitioner or specialist may have enough assistive technology experience to provide advice on what you need.
-But they will usually refer you to another more experienced assistive technology advisor.
-You might also need to get an assessment from an assistive technology assessor.
+NOTE: The NDIS Assistive Technology Operational Guidelines note that sometimes the participants medical practitioner or specialist may have enough assistive technology experience to provide advice on what is needed.
+But they will usually refer to a more experienced assistive technology advisor.
+The guidelines also note that an assessment may be needed from an assistive technology assessor.